 - Discussion around risks, side effects and how to take them

-- Offered a rapid test with pre-test discussion
+- A rapid HIV test with pre-test discussion

-- Seen at GUM/HIV department asap to see a clinical expert
+- Given an appointment at GUM/HIV department asap to see a clinical expert

 - Possible need to continue with further 4 weeks of meds if result is negative

-- Need for 12 week HIV test following PEP completion (HIV can take 12 weeks following infection to show on a test)
+- You will need to have a HIV test after 12 weeks and PEP completion (HIV can take 12 weeks following infection to show on a test)